Rauma Municipality: Transportation

 European Route E136, Norwegian County Road 63, and Norwegian County Road 64 all pass through the municipality.
 The Trollstigen road is part of County Road 63 in Rauma, and it is a famous tourist attraction due to the many hairpin turns on the steep road.

 The Rauma railway line also runs through the municipality, over the Kylling Bridge, and terminates at Åndalsnes Station.
 The nearest airports are Ålesund Airport, Vigra which is 135 km by road from Åndalsnes and Molde Airport which is 55 km by road plus a road ferry.

 Government

 Rauma Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Nordmøre og Romsdal District Court and the Frostating Court of Appeal.

+Rauma joined Nordmøre Interkommunale Renovasjonsselskap to handle its waste management in 1999.
+It switched to Romsdalshalvøya Interkommunale Renovasjonsselskap in 2019.
+Since the 1980s, the operations waste collection in Rauma has been subcontracted to J.O.
+Moen.